ellisxu/node-browser/README.md

-# node-browser
+# node-browser-offline

 > This module is based on [imsobear/node-browser](https://github.com/imsobear/node-browser) wrapping webdrivers by nodejs promise API, supports chrome and phantomjs.
 > The major difference from [imsobear/node-browser](https://github.com/imsobear/node-browser) is packing with webdrivers instead of
 > downloading them while installing.
-This change is for some environments which don't be capable of connecting Internet and downloading
+This change is for some environments which aren't capable of connecting Internet and downloading
 > webdrivers.

 ## Usage: